 - 1.1.1.
-This Environmental Statement (ES) has been prepared to accompany applications made by SEGRO Properties Ltd and SEGRO (EMG) Ltd, (referred to in the ES as 'SEGRO' or the 'Applicant'), relating to a second phase of its East Midlands Gateway Logistics Park (EMG1).
-This proposed second phase to EMG1 is known as East Midlands Gateway 2 (referred to as EMG2). - 1.1.2.
+This Environmental Statement (ES) has been prepared to accompany applications made by SEGRO Properties Ltd and SEGRO (EMG) Ltd, (referred to in the ES as 'SEGRO' or the 'Applicant'), relating to a second phase of East Midlands Gateway Logistics Park (EMG1). - 1.1.2.
 EMG1 is a nationally significant infrastructure development comprising a rail freight terminal and warehousing.
 It was authorised by The East Midlands Gateway Rail Freight Interchange and Highway Order 2016 (SI 2016/17) (the EMG1 DCO) and is substantially complete. - 1.1.3.
+This second phase is referred to as 'East Midlands Gateway 2' or 'EMG2' or the 'EMG2 Project'.
+In brief it comprises three main components:

-The proposed second phase to EMG1 is known as East Midlands Gateway 2 (referred to as EMG2) and in brief comprises the following: - EMG2 Main Site a new multi-unit logistics/industrial development located south of East Midlands Airport and the A453, and west of the M1 motorway.
-This part of the site falls within the 'East Midlands Airport and Gateway Industrial Cluster' (EMAGIC) site, which forms part of the East Midlands Freeport designated by the Government in 2022; - Highways Works works to the highway network including significant improvements at Junction 24 of the M1 (referred to as J24 Improvements) and the road network interacting with that junction, and - EMG1 Works the proposals include changes within EMG1, incorporating additional warehousing on Plot 16 together with works to increase the permitted height of the cranes at the rail-freight terminal, improvements to the public transport interchange and site management building. - 1.1.4.
-The three components of EMG2 above are collectively referred to in this ES as the Scheme.
-Section 1.4 of this Chapter, together with Chapter 3 of this ES, provide more detail about each of these elements.
+Main Component Details Works Nos.
+DCO Applicat ion/DCO Scheme EMG2 Works Logistics and advanced manufacturing development located on the EMG2 Main Site south of East Midlands Airport and the A453, and west of the M1 motorway.
+Together with an upgrade to the EMG1 substation and provision of a community park.
+DCO Works Nos.
+20 and 21 as described in the draft DCO (Document DCO 3.1).
+Highway Works Works to the highway network: the A453 EMG2 access junction works; significant improvements at Junction 24 of the M1 (referred to as the J24 Improvements) and works to the wider highway network including active travel works.
+DCO Works Nos.
+6 to 19 as described in the draft DCO (Document DCO 3.1).
+MCO Applicat tion/MCO Scheme EMG1 Works Additional warehousing development on Plot 16 together with works to increase the permitted height of the cranes at the EMG1 rail-freight terminal, improvements to the public transport interchange, site management building and the EMG1 access works.
+MCO Works Nos.
+3A, 3B, 5A, 5B, 5C, 6A and 8A in the draft MCO (Document MCO 3.1).